-- Partial scholarships are described as those that are not intended to pay full tuition.
-These scholarships are paid equally over the fall and spring terms only.
-For SCALE[TM] students, funds are paid equally over their terms/periods. - a.
-No part of the scholarship may be used to pay for any summer courses, Winter Intersession or summer abroad, whether they are offered by Southwestern or another law school.
+- 1. Partial scholarships are those that are not intended to pay full tuition.
+These scholarships are paid equally over the fall and spring semesters only.
+For SCALE students, funds are paid equally over their periods. - a.
+No part of the scholarship may be used to pay for any summer courses or summer abroad, whether they are offered by Southwestern or another law school.
 In addition, this scholarship cannot be used to pay any fees. - 2.
-Partial scholarships will only be paid for the number of fall/spring terms or SCALE[TM] periods normally required to attain a JD degree.
+Partial scholarships will only be paid for the number of fall/spring terms or SCALE periods normally required to attain a JD degree.
 Also, the scholarship will never exceed the amount listed on the notification letter sent by Admissions.
-For example, an eligible Day program student who received \$75,000 will be paid \$12,500 for each of six (6) terms, excluding summer courses, Winter Intersession or summer abroad courses.
-If this same award were going to an Evening student, the student who received \$75,000 will be paid \$9,375 for each of eight (8) terms, excluding summer courses, Winter Intersession or summer abroad course. - a.
-This scholarship is only paid for fall/spring terms (or Scale periods) when the student is in attendance at Southwestern.
+For example, an eligible Day program student who received \$75,000 will be paid \$12,500 for each of six (6)

+terms, excluding summer courses or summer abroad courses.
+If this same award were going to an Evening student, the student who received \$75,000 will be paid \$9,375 for each of eight (8) terms, excluding summer courses or summer abroad course.

+a.
+This scholarship is only paid for fall/spring terms (or SCALE periods) when the student is in attendance at Southwestern.
 If a student finishes the program early, any future scholarship funds are forfeited.